paul-reese/spring-cloud-dataflow-demo/README.md

 docker-compose[https://docs.docker.com/compose/install/]

 ## Building
 Building all of the projects of **Spring Cloud Data Flow** will take some time, be sure to have a warm beverage handy and crank some tunes.
+If running locally, use Docker Deskop to watch the fun and munch on popocorn.

 1. Clone the project
 ```